I have 2 questions whenever I arrive at a new place.

 Do not walk on this clay path:

 We take our sunshine for granted.
-The first day in Holland was a sunny one, and I took a long nap.
+My first day in the Netherlands was a sunny one, and I took a long nap.
 The next two days were overcast and rainy.
 So even though I didn’t want to go on a boat ride, as soon as the sun came out I took a boat ride.

 People say, “Good morning,” and “Hello,” but they don’t ask, “How are you?”
 If they do ask, they genuinely mean it and expect a real answer.